GetStream/stream-feed-flutter/docusaurus/docs/flutter/basics/introduction.md

 The packages that make up the Stream Feeds Flutter SDK are:

 1. <b>Low Level Client (stream_feed)</b>: a pure Dart package that can be used in any Dart project.
-It provides a low-level client to access the Stream Chat service.
+It provides a low-level client to access the Stream Feeds service.
 It contains no UI or Flutter widgets.
 2. <b>Core (stream_feed_flutter_core)</b>: provides business-logic oriented Flutter widgets and classes to fetch common things required for integrating Stream Feeds into your application.
 Contains no UI.
 3. <b>UI (stream_feed_flutter)</b>: includes both a low-level feeds client and a set of reusable and customizable UI components.